Blooym/KikoGuide/CONTRIBUTING.md

       - `ShortDescription`: The short description of the mechanic used when enabled in the settings
       - `Type`: The type of mechanic

-An example guide to refer to for help when writing or editing can be found [here](KikoGuide/Resources/Localization/v1/Guide/en/A%20Realm%20Reborn/Dungeons/CopperbellMines.json).

-When writing descriptions of mechanics or sections, please try and minimize the language used to keep it down to just key information, and avoid lesser-known terminology.
-Keep the level/expansion of the duty in mind, as some players may not have experienced certain mechanics/strategies before.
+When writing descriptions of mechanics or sections, please try to keep in mind the terminology the player may or may not be aware of at the given level, it is good practice to explain things if you believe the player may be unsure.
+It is also **highly** requested that you provide "short" versions of all explainations in the given fields (eg. "StrategyShort", "ShortDescription") as it helps make guides more accessabile to readers.

-#### Formatting
+#### Formatting Tips
-When writing the guides, you can use `\n` to move to a new line as JSON does not support this.
-You can also use `\t` to indent the text by 1 tab space when needed.
-If you want to use a percentage sign, you will have to do `%%` to display a single percent sign.
+- `\n` will act as a new line, you can use `\n\n` to start a new paragraph with a space inbetween.
+- `\t` will act as a tab space.
+- `%%` will show up as a single percent symbol, single percent symbols do not show.

-#### Internal IDs (DutyType, MechanicTypes, DutyDifficulty, etc)
+#### Guide Enums (DutyType, MechanicTypes, DutyDifficulty, etc)
 You can find all internal IDs used for identifying duty data inside of the [Guide Type](KikoGuide/Types/Guide.cs) of the repository or inside of the in-game editor (`/kikoeditor`)

 #### Game IDs (Quest, Territory, etc)